Vertexwahn/BazelDemos/README.md

 and playgrounds that show how to use Bazel with different programming languages, libraries, and tools.
 Besides this,
-you can find here misc experiments related to Bazel.
+you can find misc experiments related to Bazel here.
+Most of the things you find here are not production-ready but can serve as a starting point for your own developments.

 ## Organization of this repo